cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 ^^^^^^^^^^^^^^^^^^^
 Starts an interactive process to build a role menu (i.e. a message whose reactions will assign or remove the roles in the specified role group).
 The bot will guide you through the process of creating the role menu, follow the in-Discord instructions.

 If a valid message ID is specified through the dedicated parameter, the role menu will be created on the target message.
+If specified, the message ID must refer to a message in the same channel where the command is run.

 If the group ID is omitted, group **0** will be used as source role group.